grid reference TM 162 438Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-Converted for residential usage after closure but for most of past decade or so the building has been sadly boarded up and semi-derelict.
+The pub was converted for residential use after closure but for most of the 21st century the building has been boarded up and semi-derelict.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)